jamsch/expo-speech-recognition/README.md

   lang: "en-US",
   // Whether to return results as they become available without waiting for the final result.
   interimResults: true,
-  // The maximum number of alternative transcriptions to return.
+  // [Default: 5] The maximum number of alternative transcriptions to return.
   maxAlternatives: 1,
   // [Default: false] Continuous recognition.
   // If false: